IBIA: An Incremental Build-Infer-Approximate Framework for Approximate Inference of Partition Function: Overview of the IBIA paradigm

 \subsection{Overview}

 The inputs to the algorithm are the set of initial factors ($\Phi$) and two user-defined clique size parameters $mcs_p$ and $mcs_{im}$.
 Let $\mathcal{G}$ denote the undirected graph induced by $\Phi$.
-Figure~\ref{fig:ibia} illustrates the overall methodology used in IBIA to construct the SCTF for $\mathcal{G}$ and get an estimate of the partition function for the given set of factors.
+Figure~\ref{fig:ibia} illustrates the overall methodology used in IBIA to construct the sequence of CTFs (SCTF) for $\mathcal{G}$ and get an estimate of the partition function for the given set of factors.
 The three main steps in the method are as follows.\\ \textbf{Incremental Build}: Starting with a valid CTF, the algorithm (Algorithm \ref{alg:BuildCTF}) builds the CTs in the CTF by incrementally adding new factors to it as long as the maximum clique size bound, $mcs_p$, is not violated.
 We show that the result of Algorithm \ref{alg:BuildCTF} is guaranteed to be a valid CTF.
-It is assumed that $mcs_p$ is large enough to accommodate the maximum domain size of the factors.\\ \textbf{Infer}: This step takes a valid CTF as input and calibrates all the CTs in the CTF using the standard BP algorithm~\citep{Lauritzen1988} for exact inference.\\ \textbf{Approximate}: The input to this algorithm (Algorithm \ref{alg:ApproximateCTF}) is a calibrated CTF, $CTF_k$, with maximum clique size $mcs_p$.
+It is assumed that $mcs_p$ is large enough to accommodate the maximum domain size of the factors.\\ \textbf{Infer}: This step takes a valid CTF as input and calibrates all the CTs in the CTF using the standard BP algorithm~\citep{Lauritzen1988} for exact inference.
+After calibration, all clique beliefs in a CT have the same normalization constant.\\ \textbf{Approximate}: The input to this algorithm (Algorithm \ref{alg:ApproximateCTF}) is a calibrated CTF, $CTF_k$, with maximum clique size $mcs_p$.
 The result of the algorithm is an approximate CTF, $CTF_{k,a}$, with a reduced maximum clique size of $mcs_{im}$.
 Our approximation algorithm ensures that $CTF_{k,a}$ is valid and calibrated so that the CTs need not be re-calibrated using the message-passing algorithm.
 It also ensures that a connected CT in $CTF_k$ remains connected in $CTF_{k,a}$ and normalization constants of the CTs in the CTF are unchanged.

 Assume that $\mathcal{G}$ is connected.
 The construction of the SCTF starts with an initial CTF ($CTF_{0}$) that contains cliques corresponding to factors in $\Phi$ with disjoint scopes.
 As shown in the figure, the three steps incremental build, infer and approximate are used repeatedly to construct the SCTF = $\{CTF_1, \cdots, CTF_n\}$.
 The construction is complete once all factors in $\Phi$ have been added to some CTF in the SCTF.
 The SCTF is thus a sequence of calibrated CTFs, each of which satisfies a property proved in Proposition 9.
 Based on this property, we show that the last CTF, $CTF_n$, contains a single connected CT and the normalization constant of this CT is the estimate of the PR (Theorem 2).